-E. Related Efforts of Significance to Forest Management in Senachwine Creek Watershed
+E. Related Efforts of Significance to Forest Management in the Tenmile Creek Watershed

 The Tri-County area has strong local, state, and federal commitments towards ongoing preservation and rehabilitation of the Illinois River, Peoria lakes, and the region’s abundant natural areas.
 Numerous completed or nearly completed projects strongly support preservation of these valuable assets.
 The Tri-County Regional Planning Commission created the Mossville Bluffs Master Plan in 2002, with funding made available through the IDNR Conservation 2000 program.
-While this plan was for an area south of Senachwine Creek watershed, it is very pertinent in that it made several important recommendations about erosion and sediment control, rural and urban forest management, stormwater management. and habitat enhancement.
+While this plan was for an area west of Tenmile Creek watershed, it is very pertinent in that it made several important recommendations about erosion and sediment control, rural and urban forest management, stormwater management, and habitat enhancement.
 The Mossville Bluffs Watershed Restoration Master Plan identified an opportunity to create a ravine overlay district (R.O.D.) to be used as a mechanism to continue the ongoing preservation and rehabilitation of Peoria lakes and the Illinois River valley.
 After verbal encouragement from the Illinois River Valley Council of Governments (IRVCG), (an association of local municipal representatives), it became a priority to investigate the opportunity for developing a regional R.O.D.

 The R.O.D. was created as a model for a zoning district to protect rapidly eroding bluff and wooded areas (particularly those areas under pressure from land development).
 Recent analyses completed using the Land Use and Evaluation and Impact Assessment Model (LEAM) predict that encroaching development will consume approximately 8,500 acres (9.5%) of Peoria area forests over the next 30 years.
 The LEAM is a tool for predicting regional growth patterns and analyzing subsequent results of those patterns.
 It was created at the University of Illinois at Urbana-Champaign and brought to Peoria as a demonstration project.
 Several groups made the LEAM project possible: IDNR, the Illinois Department of Transportation (IDOT), the Illinois Department of Agriculture, the Tri-County Regional Planning Commission, and the Governor’s Sub-Cabinet on Balanced Growth.
 The model would help R.O.D. development by identifying threatened natural areas, gathering anecdotal information from local landowners, and analyzing potential impacts of growth on natural areas.
 Results of the LEAM modeling system identify the possibility of preserving a substantial portion of sensitive areas via tools such as the proposed R.O.D.
 Design of the R.O.D. model ordinance will allow wide use and adoption by entities both inside and outside the Tri-County area.

+Currently in the Tenmile Creek watershed the ISWS has introduced the benefits of a forestry plan to Caterpillar Inc. and they have met with IDNR regional forester and have obtained contacts of local contractors to develop a forestry plan covering xxx acres.

 F. Lake Front and River Development Plan

------ Ask Bill -----------

 The ISWS and Heartland Water Resources Council (HWRC) are refining a plan for the conservation and protection of Peoria Lakes.
 Currently the plan is divided into 3 segments; one detailing conservation areas in Upper Peoria Lake, a second segment outlining a transitional management strategy for the lower area of Upper Peoria Lake, and a third plan for Lower Peoria Lake which concentrates on a side conservation channel with islands and beneficial use of dredged materials.
 Research needs are being outlined and currently recommend a study of the hydrology and hydraulics to aide in design and construction of islands and a conservation channel among other conservation and development measures.
 Funding is being sought for the Hydrology and Hydraulics efforts to initiate this strategy.